Why do we recommend Flexitol Rescue Heel Balm?

 7 Tips for dry feet and heels

-- Regularly inspect your feet, paying attention to any colour changes, appearance or texture
+- Regularly inspect your feet, paying attention to any colour changes, appearance or texture.

 - Always wash your feet daily, ensuring you dry gently and thoroughly between the toes to maintain good foot hygiene.
 Change socks daily.

-- Walking barefoot should be avoided to help protect your feet from moisture loss, injury and possibility of infection.
+- Walking barefoot should be avoided to help protect your feet from moisture loss, injury and the possibility of infection.